rockymiss/kitchennippers/README.md

 ### Local Testing

 Testing of all buttons, links, functionality and grammer on the website has been carried out.
 Some links to the video needed to be updated after testing and the facebook page was not opening as local testing showed.
 The link used facebook.ie instead of facebook.com so this was changed to fix the issue.
-Other minor issues such as centering came up but were fixed.
-The video proved to be a bigger issue which is discussed further below.
+Other minor issues such as centering came up but were fixed immediately.

 ### User Testing

 The website was sent to a group of approximately 20 people, most of which were parents.
 As a result grammatical errors came up and were fixed.
 Users found the website very functional and easy to navigate.

-### Browser Testing

-The Website has been tested on Google Chrome, Microsoft Edge, Safari and Opera.
-On all browsers testing was as expected and functionality and responsiveness was good.

-Mobile Testing: Huawei P30, IPhone 7s, IPhone 11, Iphone 12 Pro max, Redmi note 9 and various Samsung mobile devices.
+By doing this user test I was able to check the website on the following devices:

+- Huawei P30
+- IPhone 7s
+- IPhone 11
+- Iphone 12 Pro max
+- Redmi note 9
+- Samsung A21.

+This testing proved very helpful with responsivness errors.
 Issues arose with iphone devices, except the pro max, where text was hidden in the about section of the index page.
 This also occured on the Redmi note 9.
 This issue, as shown in the images below, was fixed by adjusting the height of the sections in question.

 Error